Building scalable real-time systems starts with choosing the right foundation.

 ok.

-Kind of Conclusion
+Kind of сonclusion

-Let’s say we have a software solution which includes number of modules implemented using different technologies like in example below:
+Let’s say we have a software solution which includes a number of modules implemented using different technologies like in example below:

 Handling Websocket Connections in Erlang Application

 In order to handle these connections we have 2 separate Cowboy handlers created.
-All other connections are forbidden by firewall.
+All other connections are forbidden by the firewall.
 But, inside our cluster (LAN) we have all the connections allowed.
-So our internal application can make requests to Cowboy and it’s rest handler which is hidden from the World.
+So our internal application can make requests to Cowboy and its rest handler which is hidden from the World.

 Categories